-The Frolic Cafe is my story.
-The Frolic refers to a schooner that was shipwrecked off the Mendocino coast in 1850.
-Everything else including the Cafe is pure fiction.
-Fiction means “created, invented and made up,” that is, not real, didn’t actually happen.
-So, however much you may think any of the events in my story actually did happen or that any of the characters refer to real people, you’re just blowing smoke.
-Everything you will read in my story is a lie.
-Mac
+The Frolic Café is my story.
+The Frolic refers to an actual schooner that was shipwrecked off the Mendocino coast in 1850.
+Everything else in my story is fiction.
+Fiction means “created, invented and made up”—that is, not real, didn’t actually happen.
+None of the events in this story really happened, none of the characters are real no matter what you think.
+Everything you read is a lie.

-At 9:30 PM on July 25th, 1850, a wind-powered brig named the Frolic ran onto the rocks near Point Cabrillo on the Mendocino coast and sank.
+At 9:30 PM on July 25th, 1850 a wind-powered brig named the Frolic ran onto the rocks near Point Cabrillo on the Mendocino coast and sank.
 It’s in the history books.
 You can look it up.
 What isn’t in the history books is what happened to the crew.
 Some made it to Big River Beach called Bool-dam by the local Pomo people; others refused to leave the Frolic in the rough ocean.
 The Frolic’s captain and officers and a few of the crew rowed one of the long boats south to Bodega Bay and reported the shipwreck.
 The others decided to travel by land.
 They were never heard from again.

 A car drives by.
 Stops.
 Backs toward him.

 “Okay,” he says and walks on.

 The stranger continues down the road toward the ocean where the man came from.
 Other cars pass the man by.
 He falls further into the ether.
 Concentric rings fan out from the lump of coal in his head.
 Dizzy.
 Hop.
 Hop, hop.
 Bobble.
 Hop.
 Bobble, bobble.
 Hop, hop.
 Splat.
 He falls on his face.
 Passes out.

 He awakes in a strange room, walls and ceiling of rough-cut pine.
 The knots swirl this way and that.
 Slowly two sets of eyes materialize.
 Green and brown.
 Two women.